Reading Time: < 1 minutes

 If the manual process seems too tedious, there are other solutions to complete an update.

-PrestaShop provides free 1-click upgrade module on the marketplace and admin panel of your store.
-It automatically carries out the previously mentioned process and is available for almost all versions of PrestaShop.
+PrestaShop provides a free 1-click upgrade module on the marketplace and admin panel of your store.
+It automatically carries out the previously mentioned process.
+In addition, it is available for almost all versions of PrestaShop.

 You can read more about it here.